sanjaikumarv/interview-preparation-docs/Node-js.md

 ## What is npm in Node.js?

 npm (Node Package Manager) is the default package manager for Node.js.
-It allows developers to install, manage, and share reusable JavaScript code packages.
+It allows to install, manage, and share reusable JavaScript code packages.

 ## Asynchronous and Event-Driven

-* Node.js uses non-blocking I/O operations, meaning it handles multiple requests concurrently without waiting for one to complete.
+* Node.js uses non-blocking I/O operations, it handles multiple requests concurrently without waiting for one to complete.

 * The event-driven architecture uses an event loop to handle asynchronous tasks.